10 April 2026

 • Air trips:

-EES isn't yet fully live at all airports due to the phased rollout.
-Airports are generally better equipped to manage new systems like this, but some delays should be expected on arrival at your destination during the transition.
+Airports are generally better equipped to manage new systems like this, but some delays should be expected on arrival at your destination as biometric data is collected.

 The system is good news for groups in the long run, as it’ll automate border controls and mean you no longer need your passport stamped (so, eventually, it should make passing through border control a bit quicker).